gscalzo/gscalzo.github.io/content/blog/neurona-from-ai-prototype-to-real-app.md

 ## What actually shipped

-By the end of the cycle, this was not just an app demo anymore:
+By the end of the cycle, I had shipped:
 - Neurona app for iOS and Android
 - RevenueCat integration
 - marketing website
 - UI direction and visual assets produced with Nano Banana plus a custom skill I embedded in Claude Code
 - podcast-style explainer pills with soothing music and an ASMR-like voice to explain the science behind binaural beats, implemented via Gemini Voice API
 - screenshot pipeline for store assets
-- release-ready flows, not just isolated features
+- release-ready flows across the app

-The funniest part?
-I spent less time typing code and more time validating behavior, reviewing outputs, and deciding what "done" really meant.
+Oddly, I spent less time typing code than I did validating behavior, reviewing outputs, and deciding what "done" meant.

 ## Quality check: numbers, not vibes